hadar201/grades-service/README.md

 | **Assignment** | `id`, `course_id`, `name`, `type`, `max_points`                          | unique name per course; type is an enum   |
 | **Grade**  | `assignment_id`, `student_id`, `points`                                      | composite primary key; points ≥ 0         |

-## Notes & Next Steps

-This project is intentionally minimalist, serving as a foundation for a more complete gradebook system.
-You can extend it with features such as authentication, weighted categories, or a web frontend.
-Contributions and pull requests are welcome!